SAP-archive/iot-edge-samples/edge-ml-welding-sound/README.md

 ### Overview

-The current implementation of this sample is built as a \*.JAR file that can be run at the edge inside of an OSGi runtime, such as the SAP IoT Service Edge Platform.
+The current implementation of this sample is built as a \*.JAR file that can be run at the edge inside of an OSGi runtime, such as the SAP SAP IoT Edge Platform.
 This bundle can be managed and deployed to a running instance of SAP IoT Edge Platform on the edge machine by SAP Edge Services' Policy Service.

 ### Requirements
 Doc: https://help.sap.com/viewer/a1c5f93025864b6f9a867a12caf6dd06/1911/en-US/13c486e5502f46d8a482aeeb450ea932.html